What Is a B2B Buyer? Inside the Modern Purchase Journey (2026)

 Relied heavily on sales reps for information.
 Limited online research sources.

 Self-directed research is the norm.
-Buyers independently consume blogs, reviews, and videos – completing up to 70% of the buying process before engaging sales (4).
+Buyers independently consume blogs, reviews, and videos – completing 61% of the buying process before engaging sales — arriving earlier than in previous years, but still better prepared than most sellers expect (9).

 Linear and seller-guided.
 Initial contact made early, and sales rep steers the process.

 Non-linear and buyer-led.
-Buyers often delay contact – many engage sales only after they’re ~69% through their journey (2).
+Buyers often delay contact – many engage sales only after they’re ~61% through their journey (9), a shift from prior years as AI-assisted research compresses the early discovery phase.
 Multiple iterations and info sources are involved.

 Primarily face-to-face meetings, phone calls, and emails.
 Limited digital touchpoints.